Social Determinants of Health – Employment

 The unemployment rate is the number of unemployed persons expressed as percentage of the labour force.

-• In 2024, the unemployment rate in NL was 58.7% higher than the Canadian rate.
+• Unemployment rates have consistently been higher in NL compared to Canada.
+In 2025, the unemployment rate in NL was 49% higher than the Canadian rate.

-• In both 2018 and 2024, NL had the highest rate of unemployment (rank 10) among the Canadian provinces (1=best and 10=worst).
+• In both 2019 and 2025, NL had the highest rate of unemployment (rank 10) among the Canadian provinces (1=best and 10=worst).

 Wages: Gender Wage Ratio